tbm00/Fix64/README.md

 ### Prevents players from placing redstone on trapdoors, thus minimizing light block dupes
 fixLightTrapdoorDupe: true

-### Unloads chunks without nearby players on interval, thus minimizing chunk loaders
+### Unloads all loaded chunks without nearby players on interval, thus minimizing chunk loaders
 chunkUnloader:
   enabled: true
   timer: 480 # seconds
-  radius: 16 # chunks
+  radius: 16 # chunks around each player will not be unloaded

 ### Prevents entities from teleporting in portals, thus disabling some chunk loaders
 enablePortalGaurd: true